vaskol/SMS-Sending-Service/README.md

 # SMS-Sending-Service
 An SMS Sending service that has a rest api controller that we can sent an http request to send the message.
-The service was created as a demonstration of skills in dependency injection, Entity Framework, AutoMapper, and design patterns.
+The service was created as a demonstration of skills in dependency injection, Entity Framework, AutoMapper, design patterns and xUnit testing tool for the .NET Framework.

 # Getting Started